 Sigríðurjóna, Vanithas, Nathalia, Bianca

 Famously fussy Iceland requires parents to have their chosen names approved before they can put them on their little one’s birth certificate.
-Rejections from 2020 include Bened (apparently it’s a shortened form of the Danish name Benedictus), Dahlia, Vanithas, Nathalia and Sigríðurjóna.
+Previous rejections include Bened (apparently it’s a shortened form of the Danish name Benedictus), Dahlia, Vanithas, Nathalia and Sigríðurjóna.
 Approved names added to the list this year include Ullur, Birmir and Ivar.

 We love Italian names as much as the next person, and this does have quite a nice ring to it, but imagine having to grow up knowing you share your name with a mushroom?